 • Interaction Data Lab

-Study and model collaborative learning and resolution, using network science and data analysis, to develop tools that foster collective intelligence for social impact.
+This team studies and models collaborative learning and problem solving, using network science and data analysis, with the aim of developing tools to foster collective intelligence for social impact.

 Learn more